Superannuation splitting

 • The process differs from dividing other assets like property or savings

-• Both members must have accounts in the same superannuation fund (or compatible funds)
+• Both members generally need to have accounts in the same superannuation fund (or compatible funds)

 • Tax implications may apply depending on how the split is structured

-• The split must comply with superannuation law requirements
+• A split generally needs to comply with superannuation law requirements

 Many people are unclear about how superannuation splitting works or whether their super needs to be divided.
 This often happens because superannuation splitting divorce scenarios involve both family law and superannuation rules.
 Understanding these basics can help you navigate the process more confidently.